markjacksonfishing/katacoda/monitor-lab07/step8.md

 Let's explain this settings:

 * You can define the ports exposed from an image and port 22 is a special one which is commonly used for SSH connections.
-We don’t want SSH connections to our containers, because that can compromise the security of the internal cluster.
+We don't want SSH connections to our containers, because that can compromise the security of the internal cluster.
 * HEALTHCHECK is a special instruction when a Docker image is built, which tells Docker how to test a container to check that it is still working.
 This can detect cases such as a web server that is stuck in an infinite loop and unable to handle new connections, even though the server process is still running.
-* Vulnerabilities in the package with a severity comparison equals to medium: when the image is scanned, Anchore measures the severity of the vulnerabilities that detects, if the ones that it finds are equal to “medium”, then we will just report a Warning.
+* Vulnerabilities in the package with a severity comparison equals to medium: when the image is scanned, Anchore measures the severity of the vulnerabilities that detects, if the ones that it finds are equal to "medium", then we will just report a Warning.
 * When Anchore scans the image and detects vulnerabilities higher than severity medium, we report that we must stop the execution of the pipeline.

 Anchore Gates